aosabook/500lines/web-server/chapter.md

 ## Discussion

-The feature diagram for the refactored code is:

-FIXME: feature diagram

-The differences between it and our previous feature diagram reflect two important ideas.
+The differences between our original code and the refactored version reflect two important ideas.
 The first is to think of a class as a collection of related services.
 `RequestHandler` and `case_base` don't make decisions or take actions;